timothyhinrichs/timothyhinrichs.github.io/_posts/2014-12-09-congress-overview.md

 title:              On Policy in the Data Center - Congress
 Project:            Congress
 Author:             Tim Hinrichs and Scott Lowe
 Contributors:       Alex Yip, Dmitri Kalintsev, and Peter Balland
-Affiliation:        VMware, Inc.
 Date:               2014-12-01
 Keywords:           Congress, OpenStack, Policy
 Quotes Language:    english
 layout:             post
 ---

 In the first few parts of this series, we discussed the [policy problem][1], we outlined dimensions of the [solution space][2], and we gave a brief overview of the existing [OpenStack policy efforts][3].
 In this post we do a deep dive into one of the (not yet incubated) OpenStack policy efforts: Congress.

 ## Overview